RaspberryPiFoundation/picamzero/docs/preview_methods.md

 cam.start_preview()
 ```

 Note that if you start a preview but then the program ends, there will not be enough time to see the preview window.
-If you only want to see a preview, use Python's built in `sleep()` method once you have started the preview to keep it open.
+If you only want to see a preview, use python's built in `sleep()` method once you have started the preview to keep it open.

 ```
 from picamzero import Camera